-If you have children under age 17 with Social Security Numbers (SSNs) and you earned between $2,500-$200,000 you may be able to receive $1,000-$1,400 per child for each year filed (back to 2016, if you file now and the children had SSNs by the due date of the tax return).
+If you have children under age 17 with Social Security Numbers (SSNs) and you earned between $2,500-$200,000 ($400,000 if you are married filing jointly) you may be able to receive $1,400 per child for each year filed (back to 2018, if you file now and the children had SSNs by the due date of the tax return).
 If you made more than $200,000, you may still get a refund, but it will phase out, based on income and filing status.
 The above numbers are very general, changed dramatically for the tax year 2018, and are based on your personal situation.

 If you or a dependent were studying at least part-time in the first four years of a college degree program, you may also be eligible to receive up to $1,000 per year.

 If you had profit from self-employment in 2015-2017, you will probably owe Self-employment (including social security) taxes and interest.
 Unlike in Israel (for example), paying US social security tax is part of filing your regular income tax return.
 (Exceptions apply for residents of countries with Social Security totalization agreements with the US.
 Israel is NOT one of those countries, and paying "Betuach Leumi" - Israel Social Security, will not exempt you from paying into US Social Security.)

 If you earned money from a rental property that was exempt from tax filing in your country (such as Israel), you may owe money on this income, because it is not exempt in the US.